 Like all bears, the polar bear has five pointed horny nails on each digit of its foot.
 The polar bear claws aren’t only shorter than their grizzly cousins, they are slightly curved too.
 (See in detail: Polar Bear Claws).
 In this article, however we going to discuss the number of claws a polar bear have and compare it with other bears.
-Let’s see then how many claws does a polar bear have.

 How Many Claws Does a Polar Bear have?